Skip to Content

 Broccoli

 These cold-season veggies are sown in the early spring or late summer and are known as the green crown jewels.
-Broccoli should be planted in cold-frame greenhouses, which are built to handle cool-season plants.
+Broccoli should be planted in cold-frame greenhouses built to handle cool-season plants.
 It can produce one or two big crops and a number of smaller harvests each growing season.

 Brussels sprouts